agathis-project/salix-arctica/README.md

 - The branch control interface is **controlled by uC in Stand-By state and by uP in Active** State.

-- The branch control interface buffers are supplied from VSB3P3 rail.
+- The branch control interface buffers are supplied from **VSB3P3** rail.

-- **INTGn, INTSn** are driven by open drain FETs on branches with 10K and 5K pull-up resistance on root for respectivelly stand-by and active states. on root.
+- **INTGn, INTSn** are driven by open drain FETs on branches with 10K and 5K pull-up resistance on root for respectively stand-by and active states. on root.

 - **A0-2, GEn and SEn** are driven by uC and uP open drain drivers